ExpressGateway/express-gateway.io/docs/policies/key-authorization.md

         -
           action:
             name: keyauth
-            disableBody: true # do not look for api key in body
             apiKeyHeader: COMPANY-CUSTOM-API-KEY-HEADER # custom header name
             disableHeadersScheme: true # will accept "key:secret" format instead of "scheme key:secret"
       proxy: # name of the policy